children, young people (cyp) & families

-We provide trauma-informed face-to-face counselling for women and girls aged 13 to 24 years and play therapy for girls aged 4+, who have been raped or sexually abused at any time in their lives and who live in any of the South London boroughs.
+We provide trauma-informed face-to-face counselling for women and girls aged 13 to 24 years and play therapy for children aged 4+, who have been raped or sexually abused at any time in their lives, and who live or work in any of the South London boroughs.

 We know that with the right support, children and adults can find ways to re-build and move forward from the sexual violence they have endured.
 Our services provide a safe and structured space for recovery.